 Global Affairs Canada, $4.3M, 2012–2018

-Agriteam is leading the Capacity Building for Stakeholders in the Textbook and Book Publishing Trades in Mali Project, which aims to improve the quality and availability of textbooks by strengthening the capacities of each group of private stakeholders in the textbook and book-publishing sector.
-The project also aims to strengthen the public-private partnership in textbook procurement.
-Working with CODE and C2D, the project is providing technical assistance to authors, publishers and other stakeholders in private-sector book publishing in Mali (i.e. editors, literary editors, illustrators, graphic artists, booksellers, distributors).
+Agriteam led the Capacity Building for Stakeholders in the Textbook and Book Publishing Trades in Mali Project, which aimed to improve the quality and availability of textbooks by strengthening the capacities of each group of private stakeholders in the textbook and book-publishing sector.
+The project also aimed to strengthen the public-private partnership in textbook procurement.
+Working with CODE and C2D, the project provided technical assistance to authors, publishers and other stakeholders in private-sector book publishing in Mali (i.e. editors, literary editors, illustrators, graphic artists, booksellers, distributors).

 BACK TO MAP

 Monitor and Technical Advisor Support to Agricultural Sector Chains in Mali (PAFA)

 The PAFA project aimed to improve the performance of selected agricultural supply chains in Mali by intervening in critical phases of production, processing, and marketing chains.
 The project focused mainly on producing shea nuts (aiming for 6,000 additional tons during this project), as well as shallots, onions, and garlic (aiming for 15,000 additional tons).
 The monitoring and evaluation aspect to this project was contracted to Agriteam Canada from Groupement SNC Inc/Geomar.